Cerro Chirripó is located in the Talamanca mountain range. It was set up in 1975 on 50,950 ha (125,900 acres) of land.

 Here, the forest and altitude start to change completely.
 This is an open area where the forest has smaller vegetation.
 Trees are not tall anymore and the shade starts to disappear.

 If you start the hike early in the morning, at this point, the local time might be 10 am or 11 am.
-And, depending on the season of the year, the weather could be really sunny.
-However, as Costa Ricans, we are used to sunny mornings and rainy afternoons.
+And, depending on the season of the year, the weather could be really sunny (make sure to use the sunblock) However, as Costa Ricans, we are used to sunny mornings and rainy afternoons.

 Kilometer #12.5, #13